Alcohol, Entertainment and Late Night Refreshment

 The Licensing Act 2003 also introduced a system of Temporary Event Notices for small, occasional events.
 Further information can be obtained from the link below:

-Further information about permits for Amusements with Prizes machines can be obtained from the link below:
+Further information about permits for Gaming machines can be obtained from the link below: